![]() ![]() Choose another writer in this calendar:

 contributed to his downfall, fueled by his prolonged drinking bouts and

 belligerent behavior.
-"An Anglo-Irishman only works at riding horses,
+"Well, an Anglo-Irishman only works at riding horses, you know, and

-drinking whisky and reading double-meaning books in Irish at Trinity
+drinking whisky, or reading double-meaning books in Irish at Trinity

-College," Behan argued in The Hostage.
-It was Behan's last major drama - his
+College," one of the characters, Pat, argued in The Hostage.
+(Ibid., p.
+11) It was Behan's last major drama - his

 last books were compilations of anecdotes transcribed from tape